Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Is a soft or firm mattress better for a herniated disc?

-For most people with herniated discs, a medium-firm mattress will likely serve them best4.
-This firmness level should provide adequate back support for most sleepers to help keep the spine aligned while still offering pressure relief to the joints.
+For most people with herniated discs, a medium-firm mattress will likely serve them best.3 This firmness level should provide adequate back support for most sleepers to help keep the spine aligned while still offering pressure relief to the joints.

 Although sleeping on a soft bed can be comfortable and cozy, it may cause more harm than good when dealing with herniated discs.
 A soft mattress may not offer enough support to keep your spine properly aligned, which could put more pressure and strain on your herniated discs.